DevChanQ/react-native-svg-editor/README.md

 > :warning: This library was originally built for personal use.
 The documentation is minimal so be prepared to do a lot of code digging!

+> :construction: Please keep in mind that the svg spec isn't implemented fully but I tried to cover as much as possible.
+That's why contributions will be appreciated!

 ## Installation
 ```
 npm i react-native-svg-editor --save